goldsmiths-computational-arts/third.goldcomparts.show/README.md

 ##### Svelte

-The content of these .svelte files is mostly the same as what you'd expect from a HTML file the main difference is the use of [Svelte](https://svelte.dev/) this lets you do some things which may look odd if you have only ever used HTML and Javascript it is **highly recommended** you go through through the [tutorials](https://svelte.dev/tutorial/basics) on the svelte website to understand how to use it as it will generally make your life easier and is really easy to pick up.
+The content of these .svelte files is mostly the same as what you'd expect from a HTML file the main difference is the use of [Svelte](https://svelte.dev/) this lets you do some things which may look odd if you have only ever used HTML and Javascript it is **highly recommended** you go through the [tutorials](https://svelte.dev/tutorial/basics) on the svelte website to understand how to use it as it will generally make your life easier and is really easy to pick up.
 If you ever find yourself needing to write to Javascript for an interaction etc it's worth seeing if there is a way to do it in Svelte rather than vanilla JS as it will often be easier.

 ##### Bulma